Australian ‘Maxim’ Model Natalie Roser Flaunts World-Famous Figure & Thigh Gap In Barely-There Beach Bikini

-While Natalie Roser has seen her profile grow in recent years, she has recently observed a meteoric rise in her social media profile as more and more users become aware of her stunning beauty.
+While Natalie Roser has seen her stature grow in recent years, she has recently observed a meteoric rise in her social media following, as more and more users become aware of her stunning beauty.
 The Australian Maxim model certainly has no shortage of job offers, and she frequently takes to popular photo and video sharing platform Instagram to give her fans exactly what they most desire — more of her.

 In her most recent image, the blond bombshell can be seen striking a pose after having just arrived in Barcelona, Spain.
 Backgrounded by beautiful blue water and crashing surf, the beach babe looks to be entirely in her natural element.
 The sun’s rays play delicately across her sun-kissed complexion, and her radiant smile simply adds an extra layer of fun to the proceedings.
 Natalie’s signature tawny tresses are damp from the ocean spray, and she plays with her locks with both hands.